liy1shu/short-video-streaming/README.md

 ##### The args:

 - `--baseline`, `--user`：choose the algorithm you are evaluating
-- `--trace`: (optional) choose the trace_id you are evaluating (among 1 to 20)
+- `--trace`: (optional) choose the trace_id you are evaluating (currently fixed to zero, will change if we add dataset)
-- `--random`: (optional) choose a random seed for your watch duration generation to make debugging more convenient

 1）Run a baseline algorithm